EduardoZepeda/coffee-bytes-hugo/content/posts/django/como-subir-multiples-imagenes-en-django/index.en.md

 title: How to upload multiple images in Django
 ---

-You probably already know how to upload an image using a Django model, but what if we don't want to upload one but multiple images?
+You probably already know how to upload an image using a Django model, but what if we don't want to upload one but multiple images in Django Framework?

 ## Django installation